 Saving Footage To A Camera

-If you're recording a busy street with lots of motion, you may only be able to store a day or two with your MicroSD card.
-However, if your recording events are limited, you could go for weeks or months without using up all your storage.
+If you're recording a busy street, your MicroSD card may only hold a day or two.
+If you limit your recording events, you could go months without using all your storage.

 How To Keep My Footage

-This happens automatically with no extra work on your part.
-However, sometimes there are pieces of footage that you need to keep longer than your storage space will allow.
-When this happens, all you need to do is export your footage and store it on your computer or a separate hard drive.
+No extra work is required.
+Sometimes you need to keep footage longer than your storage allows.
+When this happens, export your footage to a computer or hard drive.